-Telepsychiatry is the provision of psychiatric evaluation, and treatment, using audio-visual technology, when travel restrictions prevent patients from coming in for an office visit.
+Telepsychiatry is the provision of psychiatric evaluation, and treatment services, using audio-visual technology, when travel or other restrictions prevent patients from coming in for an office visit.
 It provides convenience, and potentially quicker access to psychiatric care.
-Anyone with a computer that has a webcam, can use the software of Skype, or FaceTime, if you have an Apple device.
-Some physicians also communicate with their patients using e-mail, instant messaging, texting, Facebook, and Twitter although this is not my policy.
+Anyone with a computer that has a webcam, can use the software of FaceTime, Skype, Zoom, Doxy.me and other platforms .
+Some physicians also communicate with their patients using e-mail, instant messaging, texting, Facebook, Instagram, Twitter and other social media platforms.
+Dr. Taylor only uses the online platform of Doxy.me because it is HIPPA compliant and very secure.

-Telepsychiatry has evolved more quickly in states or regions that are largely rural, where finding a psychiatrist is difficult, and often involves a lengthy wait for an appointment.
-The reason why telepsychiatry has not moved forward as quickly in New Jersey, as other states, is because it does not have the physician shortage, or the geography of more rural states.
-More psychiatrists, and their patients are starting to talk about, and consider the use of telepsychiatry, because of the quality of evolving technology, convenience, and secure networks.
-Proposed telemedicine laws however, have yet to find their way out of legislative committees in New Jersey.
+Telepsychiatry has evolved more quickly in states and regions that are largely rural, where finding a psychiatrist is difficult, and often involves a lengthy wait for an appointment.
+The use of telepsychiatry has also increased in order to provide ongoing access to treatment during the SARS-CoV-2 virus pandemic.
+More psychiatrists, and their patients are utilizing telepsychiatry, because of the increased ease of use, quality, convenience, and security of networks.

 As with any medical intervention, there may be potential problems associated with telepsychiatry.
 They can include: